pcolt/Full-Stack-Open-Part3-ex/Readme.md

 # Watch the app locally (dev)

+To deploy the UI (a React frontend application developed in part 2) run:

+### npm run build:ui

 We can run locally the program directly with Node from the command line:

 ### node index.js